+Students will only be allowed to use Paul Mitchell kits and equipment while enrolled at the School.
+Students are responsible for purchasing a Paul Mitchell Kit and Supplies at an additional cost from the published tuition.
+Please note that Students are responsible for the purchase of personal stationery supplies.

+The Kit and Supplies content list can be requested from the School.
+Technical kit contents are subject to change.

-Students in the 1500 hour cosmetology program will only be allowed to use Paul Mitchell technical kits and equipment while enrolled at the School.
-Students may purchase the Paul Mitchell Technical kit in its entirety from the school, or they may be purchased independently.
-If purchased independently, they must meet the criteria listed on the Student Technical Kit List.
-Refer to the catalog kit list.
-If the student needs to replace a technical kit or equipment item at any time during his or her enrollment in the school, these items may be purchased through the school or independently.
+If the Student needs to replace a kit or equipment item at any time during his or her enrollment in the School, these items may be purchased through the School.

-Students are advised to refrain from loaning any part of their technical kit or textbooks.
-The school is not responsible for items that are lost or stolen.
-Published kit lists herein are subject to change.
+Students are advised to refrain from loaning any part of their kit or textbooks.
+The School is not responsible for items that are lost or stolen.